Thorntown Public Library

 |HOME||BOARD AGENDA AND MINUTES|

-President Eric Ragsdale called the meeting to order at 6:00 pm.
-Members in attendance were: Deanna Brueggert, Teresa Carter, Ron Guinn, John Merson, Patty Ramsey and Linda Yoder.
-Also present were Library Director Karen Niemeyer, Treasurer Barb Darnell, Reporter Matt Hendrix, Clerk of the Works Craig White, and Architects Sean Bright and Rob Bray.
+President Eric Ragsdale called the meeting to order at 6:05 pm.
+Members in attendance were Deanna Brueggert, Teresa Carter, Ron Guinn, John Merson, Patty Ramsey and Linda Yoder.
+Also present were Library Director Karen Niemeyer and Treasurer Barb Darnell.

 The Board then considered the Claims Register.
-Karen noted the claims for Shawn Clouser and Melinda Wissig are for cleaning services, which will be needed more in the new building.
-Linda moved the acceptance of the Claims Register, Ron seconded, and the motion passed.
+Linda moved the acceptance of the Claims Register, Patty seconded, and the motion was approved.

-The meeting was adjourned at 8:20 on a motion from John and a second by Ron.
+The meeting was adjourned at 7:40 on a motion from Linda and a second by Teresa.

 Linda Yoder, Secretary